KAIST-Edlab/H-AdminSim/docs/3_data_synthesis.md

 > * `schedule_coverage_ratio`: When doctors have at least one fixed schedule, the proportion of their working hours occupied by these fixed schedules.
 > * `appointment_coverage_ratio`: Among doctors' available hours excluding fixed schedules, the proportion allocated to patient appointments.
 > * `max_chunk_size`: Maximum duration of an individual patient appointment (e.g., max duration = interval_hour * max_chunk_size).
-> * `priority`: List of emergence probabilities for each patient priority level.
-For example, [0.2, 0.4, 0.4] indicates that a priority 1 patient emerges with probability 0.2, and priority 2 and 3 patients with probability 0.4 each.
-Also, you can set to any length.
+> * `priority`: Probability distribution over patient priority levels.
+For example, [0.2, 0.4, 0.4] means 20% chance of priority 0, 40% chance of priority 1, and 40% chance of priority 2.
+> * `priority_flexibility_prob`: Probability that each priority level is *flexible* rather than *fixed*.
+For example, [0, 0.5, 0.9] means priority 0 is always fixed, priority 1 has a 50% chance to be flexible, and priority 2 has a 90% chance to be flexible.

 &nbsp;